 Damage Control: The Enterprise is taken by surprise in the initial attack, but Kirk and Spock are able to turn the tables and deal some swift damage to Reliant.
 Both ships are forced to withdraw and effect repairs before they can fight again.
 In the final battle, both ships are again crippled, and it is only a Heroic Sacrifice by Mr. Spock that allows them to survive.

 Deconstruction: The subtitle of this movie could just have easily been The Deconstruction Of Kirk.
-Most of the core traits associated with Kirk and what their consequences in Real Life would probably be are examined and pulled apart.
+Most of the core traits associated with Kirk and their probable consequences in Real Life are pulled apart and examined.
 The adventurer who faces a problem on a weekly basis, solves it and promptly forgets it ever happened is suddenly brought face to face with one of those problems from a decade and a half before, and discovers the consequences of his thoughtlessness can be measured by the body count.
 The suave lady-killer with a girl in every port discovers that one of his conquests (and it's implied that it's the only one he ever truly loved) has resulted in a son he's never known and who hates him.
 His tendency to play fast and loose with the rules leads to his ship being crippled and a score of dead cadets, all of which could and should have been avoided by simply raising the shields, and his trait of finding novel solutions to intractable problems ends the life of his best friend and trusted right hand.
 It also shows what happens when you take the dashing, devil-may-care heroic adventurer, let him get old and put him in a desk job: a full-blown mid-life crisis.

 Bones: Dammit, Jim, what the hell's the matter with you?
 Other people have birthdays!
 Why are we treating yours like a funeral?

 Disappeared Dad: Kirk knew about David, but kept his distance because of Carol's wishes.